Terrance/SkPy.docs/protocol/login.rst

     If an input field with id ``captcha`` exists, a Captcha must be completed to login.

+    .. note:: When reauthenticating after a Skype token expires, the login page will be skipped if the underlying ``login.skype.com`` session is still alive.
+In this case, the ``skypetoken`` input will be available as below.

     :query client_id: ``578134``
     :query redirect_uri: ``https://web.skype.com``